 - A person has a mechanical heart valve and is at risk to develop a clot in the heart that can travel to other parts of the body

-Blood thinning medications do save lives, because they can treat or prevent dangerous blood clots.
-But, they also pose one possible and very serious side effect: Bleeding.
-Since blood thinners slow the clotting of blood, unwanted and sometimes dangerous bleeding can occur with the use of these medications.
+Blood thinning medications save lives because they can treat or prevent dangerous blood clots.
+But they also pose one possible and very serious side effect: bleeding.
+Since blood thinners slow the clotting of blood, unwanted and sometimes dangerous bleeding can occur.

-A person who takes blood thinners should tell their healthcare provider about any bleeding or unusual bruising they experience, as well as any serious falls or a hard bump to the head.
+A person who takes blood thinners should tell their healthcare provider about any bleeding or unusual bruising, as well as any serious falls or bumps to the head.
 Although infrequent, bleeding caused by blood thinners can be very serious or life-threatening, like bleeding into the brain or stomach.
 Serious or life-threatening bleeding requires immediate medical attention.

 - Frequent nosebleeds, or nosebleeds that last longer than five minutes

 - A small cut while shaving with a razor might bleed longer than normal, or for more than five minutes

 - A minor cut, laceration, or skin tear that may bleed for a long time

 While this type of nuisance bleeding is not life-threatening, more than half of all emergency room visits among people who take blood thinners are for nosebleeds and other types of nuisance bleeding caused by superficial wounds to the skin.
 Most importantly, nuisance bleeding is also frequently to blame when people stop taking their blood thinning medication as directed by their healthcare provider, which puts them at risk again for dangerous or life-threatening blood clots that can result in hospitalization and added healthcare costs.

 People who take blood thinners can still engage in most of the activities that they enjoy, they just need to take some extra precautions.
 For example:

 - Be cautious about activities such as high-risk sports, which may result in injury, and always wear proper safety gear